- What is a Health Retreat?

 There was also a steam room where I happily sweated out my toxins.

-I was given a heart-rate variability reading which measured the rhythm of my heart rate to inform me about my personal response to stress.
+I was given a heart rate variability (HRV) reading which measured the rhythm of my heart rate to inform me about my personal response to stress.

 The results were fascinating and told me what I intuitively knew to be correct - I need to meditate more.